meltheadorable/sortify/README.md

 For your controllers, Sortify provides the `sortify` method, which takes a string naming one of your sort options as an argument.
 Because Sortify uses scopes under the hood, it can be chained with other scopes.

 > :warning: The `sortify` method will raise a `NoMethodError` if it cannot find a sorting option with the name you passed in.
-An option to specify a default sorting method is under development.
+An option to specify a default sorting method as a fallback is under development.

 ```ruby
 class ItemController < ApplicationController